moehriegitt/hob3l/README.md

 ## What is This?

 Hob3l is a command line tool for reading SCAD files and writing STL files for 3D printing.
-The focus is speed and robustness.
+The focus is on speed and robustness.

 OpenSCAD can convert SCAD to STL, too, but it is very slow, because it first produces a 3D object.
 And the CGAL library used by OpenSCAD is